knpuniversity/phpunit/knpu/fixtures-reference.md

 ## What are Fixture References?

 Here's the deal: if you look in the fixtures, you can see that the first two Enclosures do *not* have any security.
-You can *also* see that in the we're using some sort of "reference" system.
+You can *also* see that we're using some sort of "reference" system.
 This allows us to store a specific object in memory so that we can re-use it somewhere else.
-For example, in `LoadSecurityData`, we get the `herbivorous-enclosure` object out and add security!
+For example, in `LoadSecurityData`, we get the `herbivorous-enclosure` object out and *add* security!
+Those veggi dinos are safe!

 It does the same for `carnivorous-enclosure`... but then adds two Security objects that are both *inactive*.
+Doh!
 Yep, this means that the `carnivorous-enclosure` is the only `Enclosure` that is *not* secure.
-That means we need to assert that, on the homepage, *this* exact Enclosure has the alarm button.
+In the test, our goal is to assert that, on the homepage, *this* exact Enclosure has the alarm button.

 And we planned ahead for this!
 Remember, in the template, we added an `enclosure-{id}` to each `tr` element.
-So if we can get the actual id value of the Carnivorous Enclosure, it will be *really* easy to find the correct `tr` element and look for the alarm button.
+So if we can get the actual id value of the Carnivorous Enclosure, it will be *really* easy to find its `tr` element and look for the alarm button.
 The reference system gives us that power!

 Yep, we can fetch the exact `Enclosure` object by saying `$enclosure = $fixtures->getReference('carnivorous-enclosure')`.
-Next, create a `$selector` variable set to `sprintf('#enclosure-%s .button-alarm)` and `$enclosure->getId()`.
+Next, create a `$selector` variable set to `sprintf('#enclosure-%s .button-alarm')` and `$enclosure->getId()`.
 We'll expect the alarm button to have this class.

 Finish the test! `$this->greaterThan(0, $crawler->filter($selector)->count())`.